 Curtis & Loretta’s music comes straight from the heart.
 The husband and wife duo’s extraordinary harmonies and proficiency on a parade of stringed instruments create an alluring frame for their poignant original songs, and traditional pieces from America and the British Isles.
 The current menagerie includes mandocello, folk harp, guitars, clawhammer banjo, ukulele, and mandolin, plus a bit of kazoo, harmonica, and shakers.
 Curtis’ down-home sense of humor and Loretta’s theater background engage the audience in an experience that runs the gamut of rolling with laughter to holding back tears, with plenty of side-trips in between.
 They rack up countless miles each year, crisscrossing the country to deliver their own unique brand of folk singer/songwriter music.

-In 1977, a theater graduate was sitting on a beach in Santa Cruz, California playing her guitar, practicing for a variety show.
+In 1977, a theater graduate from Minnesota was sitting on a beach in Santa Cruz, California playing her guitar, practicing for a variety show.
 A young Texan who had just returned to the mainland from Hawaii stopped and said, “Hey, I play guitar!”
 And he did!
 They sat down together on a piece of driftwood and as they sang, they couldn’t help but notice how well their voices meshed.
 They played together at the variety show that night, and have been singing together ever since, as the duo Curtis & Loretta.

-They received an Arts Tour Minnesota grant from the State Arts Board in 2010, and were named “Best Acoustic Performers of the Twin Cities” by City Pages in 2002.
-Their CDs have appeared on “Top Albums of the Year,” at folkradio.org, and they’ve received several nominations for Best Acoustic Folk Artist for the Minnesota Music Awards.
+They received Arts Tour Minnesota Grants in 2018 and 2010, and an Artist Initiative Grant in 2015, all from the MN State Arts Board, and were named Best Acoustic Performers of the Twin Cities by City Pages in 2002.
+They have been on the South Dakota Arts Council Touring Arts roster since 2011.
+Their CDs have appeared on “Top Albums of the Year” at folkradio.org, and they’ve received several nominations for “Best Acoustic Folk Artist” for the Minnesota Music Awards.
 They’ve released nine CDs, and shared billings with such luminaries as Pete Seeger, Arlo Guthrie, Holly Near, Vassar Clements, Claudia Schmidt, and many more!
 Curtis Teague and Loretta Simonet were married (to each other!) in 1987, and live in Minneapolis.

-•When There's Good to Be Done 2015
+•When There's Good to Be Done - 2015

-•Our Heritage in Song 2009
+•Our Heritage in Song - 2009

-•Just My Heart for You 2006
+•Just My Heart for You - 2006

-•Sit Down Beside Me 2001
+•Sit Down Beside Me - 2001

-•Gone Forever 1999
+•Gone Forever - 1999

-•It's Where You Hang Your Hat 1994
+•It's Where You Hang Your Hat - 1994

-•The Parting Glass 1993
+•The Parting Glass - 1993

-•Christmastide with Curtis & Loretta 1991
+•Christmastide with Curtis & Loretta - 1991

-•Haymarket Minstrels 1989
+•Haymarket Minstrels - 1989